Qualified Personal Residence Trust – QPRT

-A home is often times a person’s most valuable and long term asset.
-That being said in today’s very litigious society it is very important that people protect any and all valuable assets especially their homes.
-The Qualified Personal Residence Trust is an excellent way to protect your primary residence and even extends to secondary residences and even vacation homes (depending on certain tax code conditions).
-In addition to the asset protection properties of the Qualified Personal Residence Trust it also has several tax benefits.
+A home is oftentimes a person’s most valuable and long term asset.
+That said, in today’s very litigious society it is very important that people protect any exposed assets of value; especially their homes.
+The Qualified Personal Residence Trust is an excellent strategy to protect your primary residence.
+It can even extend to secondary residences and vacation homes (depending on certain tax code conditions).
+In addition to the asset protection properties of the Qualified Personal Residence Trust or QPRT it also has several tax benefits.

 What is a QPRT?